-Every year, thousands of people from different countries in Africa, such as Kenya, Congo, Ethiopia, and Nigeria, go abroad to obtain complex medical treatment.
+Every year, thousands of people from different countries in Africa, such as Kenya, Congo, Ethiopia, and Nigeria, travel abroad for undergoing complex medical treatments.

-A prime destination for medical tourists in India, famous for its low-cost yet advanced healthcare services.
-People go to India for various treatments like cardiac surgeries, orthopaedic procedures, and cancer treatments, realizing they get the best deal for their money.
-One of the most common treatments is Lumbar laminectomy in India.
+A prime destination for medical tourists in India, famous for its low-cost yet high-quality and advanced healthcare services.
+People go to India for various treatments like cardiac surgeries, orthopaedic procedures, cancer treatments and specially spinal procedures, realizing they get the best deal for their money.
+One of the most common spinal treatments perfomed here is lumbar laminectomy in India.

 India's health sector provides cheap treatment and high-tech facilities that one can enjoy without burning a hole in the pocket.
 Unlike other popular medical tourism destinations, such as Thailand, Turkey, and the USA, India has a world-class healthcare system and is cost-effective.